 Seating options for infants

-- Held by an adult (lap child): A parent or any person 16 years or older may hold the infant in their lap, the infant must be included in the reservation by calling American Airlines reservations.
+- Held by an adult (lap child): A parent or any person 16 years or older may hold the infant in their lap, the american airlines infant policy must be included in the reservation by calling American Airlines reservations.
 International taxes and the percentage of adult fare may apply.

 - In a reserved seat: If your infant will travel in their own seat, you must buy a ticket.
 The infant must either travel in a safety seat approved by the Federal Aviation Administration (FAA) or be able to sit upright in their seat without assistance and have their seatbelt securely fastened during taxi, takeoff, landing and whenever the “fasten seatbelt” sign is on.